cuvva/terms/privacy.md

 Once you've entered your driving licence details and agreed to the [Fair Obtaining Notice](https://github.com/cuvva/terms/blob/master/fon.md), we may collect information about your driving licence and history from the DVLA, MyLicence or other relevant entities.
 We need this so we can offer motor insurance products to you.

+### Photo ID and selfie

+We may require your consent to compare a selfie you provide with the photo in your ID by biometric means and through the help of AI.
+This is to positively authenticate you, in line with anti-money laundering regulations.
+If you are unhappy with the result of the comparison, you may reupload the photos or request to have the photos checked again with the assistance of human intervention.
+Your later withdrawal of consent will not affect the validity of the check made prior to the withdrawal.
+If you do not consent or withdraw previously given consent, your ability to use our services will be limited as processing your biometric data is necessary for us to verify your identity and decide whether you can purchase our policies.

+We may also use automated systems using AI to check the quality of the photo ID you upload and train the AI using the pseudonymised photo ID for improvement purposes.
+If you are unhappy with the result of the check, you may reupload the photos or request to have the photos checked again with the assistance of human intervention.
+Where we deem appropriate, we may as part of this additional check ask you for other means of identification.

 ### Location, motion and telematics data

 Before we collect any location, motion or telematics data, your device will ask for your consent.